temenostech/temenos-platform-documentation/docfx_project/home/techguides/add-app-endpoint.md

  ![multiple endpoints multiple files](./images/app_endp7.png)
  - After both files are deployed, the 3 endpoints for plugin 1 and the 2 endpoints for plugin 2 are displayed in the Endpoints section of the T24 application.
  ![multiple endpoints multiples files display](./images/app_endp8.png)

+# Update/Remove endpoints #
+ - If you want to update endpoints that were already added to an application, you just have to update the required endpoint line from the .endpoint file, commit the file to the GitLab repository of your Sandbox and after the file is deployed, the required endpoint will be updated in the Endpoints section of your Application.
+ - If you want to remove endpoints that were already added to an application, you just have to remove the required endpoint line from the .endpoint file, commit the file to the GitLab repository of your Sandbox and after the file is deployed, only the endpoints available in the .endpoint file will be displayed in the Endpoints section of your Application.

+ > [!Note]
+ > To summarize, the list of plugin endpoints displayed in the Endpoints section for an application is updated based on the content of **.endpoint** files available in the **plugins** folder from the GitLab repository of your Sandbox.
+If no .endpoint files are available in the GitLab repository of your Sandbox, then no plugin endpoints will be displayed.